Era (radio station): Era in East Malaysia

 Prior to 2000, like its main sister stations, Era FM did not have any stations in Sabah and Sarawak.

-In 2010, Era FM began opt-out programming for Sabah and Sarawak in East Malaysia, with their own studio and on-the-ground team in Kota Kinabalu and Kuching, respctively; as well as local announcers and DJs conversing in Malay and different East Malaysian languages.
+In 2010, Era FM began opt-out programming for Sabah and Sarawak in East Malaysia, with their own studio and on-the-ground team in Kota Kinabalu and Kuching, respectively; as well as local announcers and DJs conversing in Malay and different East Malaysian languages.

 Between 2017 and 2018, Sabah and Sarawak opt-outs were upgraded to full-fledged local outlets, with all content originating from their respective capital cities 24 hours a day, and ending reliance with its Kuala Lumpur flagship during off-peak hours.
 Era FM Sabah became fully-local on 24 April 2017; Era Sarawak followed suit on 22 January 2018.

+Downsizing of ERA Sabah and ERA Sarawak

+On 30 September 2023, layoffs were imposed to local staffing in Sabah and Sarawak, which led to the end of five to six years of ERA's state-based feeds from Kota Kinabalu and Kuching, respectively.
+The following day, all transmitters in East Malaysia carrying ERA were downgraded back into direct relays from Kuala Lumpur.

+On 8 January 2024, ERA Sarawak and ERA Sabah partially reintroduced local programming, albeit with presenters originating from Bukit Jalil.